 Although tax levies and tax liens sound similar, these two methods have different outcomes.
 A tax levy permits the IRS or your state tax agency to begin seizing your property, but a tax lien is simply a legal claim against your property.

 While a tax lien doesn’t give the government permission to seize your property, it can lead to more serious issues.
 For example, you won’t be able to sell and receive payment for property affected by a tax lien, as the proceeds will go to the IRS or your state tax agency.
-If you don’t attempt to pay your tax debt, the IRS or your state tax agency can escalate a tax lien into a tax levy and begin seizing your property.
+If you don’t attempt to pay your back taxes, the IRS or your state tax agency can escalate a tax lien into a tax levy and begin seizing your property.

 When you receive an IRS tax levy notice, resist the temptation to panic.
 Instead, read the notice carefully to make sure you understand what it means for your tax situation.
 In most cases, the IRS sends the Final Notice of Intent to Levy 30 days before the levy takes effect.
-That means you still have a month to resolve your tax debt, consider your tax settlement options, and seek out expert help.
+That means you still have a month to resolve your back taxes, consider your tax settlement options, and seek out expert help.
 If you take action quickly, you could avoid a tax levy and resolve your tax issues without losing your property, wages, or income.